bobuzy/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 # 0x04-loops_conditions_and_parsing

-## Task: Manage Servers - RSA Key Pair
+## Task 0: Create a SSH RSA key pair

 ## Objective:
-You will soon have to manage your own servers concept page hosted on remote data centers.
-We need to set them up with your RSA public key so that you can access them via SSH.

-## Requirements:
-1. Create an RSA key pair.
-2. Share your public key in your answer file `0-RSA_public_key.pub`.

-## Answer:
-- Filename: `0-RSA_public_key.pub`
+This task involves creating an SSH RSA key pair for accessing remote servers securely.
+The objective is to set up RSA public and private keys for SSH access to remote servers.

+### Solution Code (`0-RSA_public_key.pub`)